moodle-an-hochschulen/moodle-tool_coursefields/README.md

 To use the plugin, administrators and users who have the tool/coursefields:setfields (assigned by default to the manager role archetype during plugin installation) will find a new menu item 'Set course fields' in the secondary menu of each course category overview page.

+### Updating course fields

+When you use the 'Set course fields' page to update custom course fields for multiple courses, you can choose how each field should be updated:

+* Do not change the field at all:\
+If you select this option, the field will not be touched at all after you submit the form.

+* Overwrite the field for all courses:\
+If you select this option, the field will be overwritten with the given value, regardless of its previous value.
+This option can also be used to clear the field for all courses, simply by overwriting it with an empty value.

+* Only set the field for courses where the field is empty:\
+If you select this option, the field will be only be set to the given value if it does not contain a non-empty value yet.
+Please note that this mode is only available for selected field types from Moodle core as the check if a field is really empty cannot be generalized.

 Capabilities
 ------------